 Configuration for External Power Source

 In order to be powered over USB, the device must be configured with the "Plug-in Action" as "Ignore: Stop recording when the button is pressed."
 For more, visit the article on configuration settings.

 There are many variables that influence the expected life of a lithium-ion polymer battery.
 All rechargeable batteries are consumables and have a limited lifespan - eventually their capacity and performance decline significantly.
 The major factors that contribute to this aging process are:

 About lithium-ion batteries

 The recorders use lithium-ion battery technology.
 Compared with older generations of battery technology, lithium-ion batteries charge faster, last longer, and have a higher power density for more battery life in a lighter package.
 Rechargeable lithium-ion technology currently provides the best technology for most applications.

 “Battery life” is the amount of time a device runs before it needs to be recharged.
 “Battery lifespan” is the amount of time a battery lasts until it needs to be replaced.
 One factor affecting battery life and lifespan is the mix of things you do with your device.
 No matter how you use it, there are ways to help.
 A battery’s lifespan is related to its “chemical age,” which is more than just the passage of time.
 It includes different factors, such as the number of charge cycles and how it was cared for.
 Extended periods of time at low or high temperatures will significantly decrease the battery capacity over time.
 Another way to improve battery capacity over time is to store the battery at about a 50% charge for long periods of time, and periodically charge it (again to 50%) once every 4 to 6 months.

-We recognize the need for longer battery life and have begun developing a new recorder that will utilize the Saft MP 174565 xtd battery.
+We recognize the need for longer battery life and have begun developing a new sensor that will utilize the Saft MP 174565 xtd battery.
 This battery has a 4,000 mAh capacity and a much more stable low-temperature performance than the existing batteries.
 The datasheet of this battery is available here.